CAM VALLEY WILDLIFE GROUP BARN OWL PROJECT – 25th ANNIVERSARY!

 Barn owls are afforded protection under the Wildlife & Countryside Act which makes it illegal to disturb them during the nesting period without a licence which we obtain from Natural England.

-Photographs by courtesy of team member Gary Kingman
+Photographs by courtesy of Gary Kingman